 You need to consider suing your lawyer.
 You should carefully watch your filing deadline for that case!
 It is three years from the date of the missed filing, unless your lawyer continued to represent you on the same matter after that happened, in which case the filing deadline is three years from...Read more »

-if a lawyer states person 1 & 2 are his clients, while including them in the communications with me, but also starts arguing on behalf of person 3 who is person 2's spouse and refuses to answer whether he has permission from person 3 to represent her, can I complain to some NY State authority about...
+if a lawyer states person 1 & 2 are his clients, while including them in the communications with me, but also starts arguing on behalf of person 3 who is person 2's spouse and refuses to answer whether he has permission from person 3 to represent her, can I complain to some NY State...
 Read more »

 I laid out almost $4,000.00 for the urn and cremation fees for a friend of mine who died in June 2016.
 The estate was settled in September 2017.
 I have called at least 5 times (once a month since January?) to find out if there is an issue, whatever.
 I have been told by a very friendly secretary:...
 Read more »